 179 Upper Salthill // MORE HERE

 Even on the dreariest day of the year, you’ll be greeted with a bright smile and sunny demeanour at 56 Central.
 Waffles, pancakes, traditional fry ups and eggs galore, you’ll be nicely set up for the day.
-They’ve also got some serious smoothies, tasty coffee and a hot chocolate selection that’s out of this world, as well as a prime viewing point overlooking Shop Street.
+They’ve also got a hot chocolate selection that’s out of this world to warm you up, as well as a prime viewing point overlooking Shop Street.

 5/6 Shop Street // MORE HERE